marcioAlmada/annotations/README.md

 * Class annotations
 * Property annotations
 * Method annotations
-* Annotations reader trait for convenience
+* Annotations reader trait, just for convenience
 * (optional) Strong typed annotations (float, integer, string)
 * Freedom (no auxiliary class for each annotation you define)

-## Coming Soon

-* Annotations cache - any help?
-* Maybe I'll add more interesting annotation types like json

 ## Basic Usage

 ### Using as a trait

-Trait is useful for self / internal reflection:
+The trait approach is useful for self / internal reflection:

 ```php
 /**